tsopeh/mapaki/README.md

 By default, Mapaki will crop out white space around all images.
 Auto cropping can be disabled via following flag `--disable-auto-crop=true`.

+### Full screen images

+Images fill the screen.
+There's no top or bottom margin, no padding, no stretching.

 ### Auto double page handling